 Vanir – Goddess of water and life, Vanir has never had an enormous faith, but she is a constant presence through the ages, and is a steadfast ally of good.
 She is an avowed pacifist, which has led many other gods to defend her over the years.

 Demon lords are quite different from gods.
 If gods die, their power dissipates and they are simply ended.
 Even many dark gods dislike demon lords and demons, which are creatures of corruption and excess.
 If a demon lord dies, their mantle of power simply passes to a new creature of appropriate temperament, often to the slayer if they are sufficiently powerful.
-If a demon lord can gather enough souls, it is possible for them to step into godhood, which most gods fear the possibility of, for even if the newborn deity is destroyed, a new demon lord near the threshold of becoming a demon lord will be born.
+If a demon lord can gather enough souls, it is possible for them to step into godhood, which most gods fear the possibility of, for even if the newborn deity is destroyed, a new demon lord near the threshold of becoming a god will be born.

 Religion & Blessings